studersi/test-4/tutorial-9/README.md

 * Closing connection 0
 ```

 We have set up a backend system with the simplest of means.
-So easy, that in the future we will might again be happy to know about this method, when we want to verify that a proxy server is working before the real application server is running.
+So easy, that in the future we might come back to this method to verify that a proxy server is working before the real application server is running.

 ###Step 2: Enabling the proxy module